About Josie King Foundation

 JKF News & Events

-Josie King Hero Award: second limited edition is here
+Josie King Hero Award: fourth limited edition is here

-Thanks to there being so many amazing Josie King heroes in hospitals around the country the first limited edition of the Josie King Hero award art work has sold out.
-We are pleased to announce the launch of the second limited edition of the Josie King Hero award.
-We hope you like this new layout with its bursts of reds and yellows.
-Just like the first edition, each giclee watercolor print is set in a simple clear block frame.
+Thanks to there being so many amazing Josie King heroes in hospitals around the country the first, second, and third limited editions of the Josie King Hero Award artwork have sold out.
+We are pleased to announce the launch of the fourth limited edition of the Josie King Hero Award.
+We hope you like this new layout with its soft, pale teal color.
+We chose teal because it blends blue’s tranquil stability with green’s optimism and healing properties.
+Teal also represents open communication and clarity of thought.
+Just like the first, second, and third editions, each giclee watercolor print is set in a simple clear block frame.
 Abstract copy flows across the washed background – and a thank you message from the Josie King Foundation to the hero recipient is beautifully printed on the back.
 To learn more click here

 To read the article, click here.